elehcimd/stratosphere/README.md

 * **Google sarch results**: Review your past Google search results
 * **vk.com contacts explorer**: Explore previously seen vk.com contacts, highlighting their connections
-* **Entity overview**: Navigate the knowledge base through entities and relationships
+* **Entity overview**: Navigat

+You can use the platform also to reverse-engineer HTTP/HTTPS web requests, including REST APIs.
+This lets you unlock the potential of private REST APIs, investigate GDPR breaches, and implement new scrapers to extend the knowledge base.

 ---